Regulation on Associate and Undergraduate Education and Examinations

 F1 0,00

-b) The letter grades shall have the following corresponding definitions;
+b) The letter grades shall have the following corresponding definitions:

-3) F3: Took final or make-up exam, failing.
+3) F3: The student took the final or make-up exam but failed.

-(2) Students who receive a grade of A1, A2, A3, B1, B2, B3, C1, C2, C3 and D for a course shall be considered to have passed the course.
+(2) Students who receive a grade of A1, A2, A3, B1, B2, B3, C1, C2, C3, and D for a course shall be considered to have passed the course.

 Grade point average